LeBarón and Langford families massacre

-On November 4, 2019, about 70 mi south of the Mexico–United States border, gunmen opened fire on a three-car convoy en route to a wedding carrying residents of the isolated La Mora community, which is predominantly composed of American Mexican "independent Mormons."
+On November 4, 2019, about 70 mi south of the Mexico–United States border, gunmen opened fire on a three-car convoy en route to a wedding carrying residents of the isolated La Mora community, which is predominantly composed of American-Mexican "independent Mormons."
 Nine people were killed with some burned alive in a car (three women and six children, all of whom held dual US–Mexican citizenship).
 A drug cartel is believed to be behind the attack.
 In January 2025, a federal judge in Almoloya de Juárez ordered the Attorney General's Office to investigate the massacre as an act of terrorism in Mexico.
+The attack was perpetrated by La Línea, which had been warring with the rival Los Salazar over control of smuggling routes.

 Background

 Rancho La Mora

 Some of Rancho La Mora families' ancestors include forebears surnamed Johnson who helped to settle Colonia Oaxaca (now "Rancho Oaxaca"), in the Bavispe Municipality, Sonora, Mexico), part of the historical Mormon colonies, in 1892.
 Rancho La Mora (also in the Bavispe Municipality) was founded by Langford family members immigrating there from other Sonoran Latter-day Saint colonias in the 1930s.
 Its proportion of fundamentalist Latter Day Saints swelled when some new residents left previous homes in Arizona after the 1953 "Short Creek raid".
 As of 2019, rancho La Mora, Sonora, contained 30 to 40 homes on about a thousand acres, and with a full-time population of about 150 people.
 The victims were all from this rancho, also having intermarriage ties with the factions of the Church of the Firstborn (headquartered in Colonia Le Barón, Chihuahua), despite the fact that the Mormon beliefs of the dominant religion in the LeBarón community differs, especially with regard to its professed chain of ecclesiastical authority, with those of the independent Mormons dominant in the La Mora community.
 The LeBarón family's enclave in state of Chihuahua was founded by Alma LeBaron, who moved there in the 1920s.
 Among the hundreds of dual-national and bilingual residents within the pair of sibling communities are independent fundamentalist Mormons, members of the Church of the Firstborn, and members of the mainstream Latter-day Saints.
 In addition, perhaps a few thousand individuals remain aligned with these religious communities who reside in various places within the United States.